Current at June 2023

 BCSAs provide parents with greater flexibility about the amount of child support that is paid while providing certainty to both parents which can reduce conflict between them.

-Parents are able to agree an amount or formula which works for them, taking into account expenses such as school fees, extra-curricular activities, and possible changes to their respective incomes, which may not have been possible through a standard assessment, or which would require communication with the Department about additional expenses that have been incurred or updates to income or other details.
+Parents are able to agree an amount or formula which works for them, taking into account expenses such as school fees (including private school fees), extra-curricular activities, and possible changes to their respective incomes, which may not have been possible through a standard assessment, or which would require communication with the Department about additional expenses that have been incurred or updates to income or other details.

 Using BCSAs, parents are able to set out how often payments are to occur, whether other non-periodic or lump sum payments will be made, and whether any other forms of support will be provided.
 For example, parents may agree that one parent is to pay for certain goods or services such as private school fees, or expenses such as braces and overseas holidays.
 This differs from assessments, which are limited to monetary payments.